 How have investors been reacting to Brexit-related news?

-Investors should be reacting to Brexit news as it comes in.
-When positive news is announced – such as encouraging developments in trade deal negotiations – the stock market may be more likely to go up.
+Investors have been reacting to Brexit news as it comes in.
+When positive news has been announced – such as encouraging developments in trade deal negotiations – the UK stock market has generally gone up.

 The infographics below show examples of stock market movements after Brexit news at close of play from the previous day.
 While increases may not be the sole factor the FTSE 100 would have increased or decreased, it’s likely to have been a contributing factor.